Hampton Road Protected Bike Lane – Design

 The document provided by the City that is linked to from this page is very hard to read/navigate through with information dense diagrams and very small writing.
 Are you able to provide something more understandable to non-engineers?
 Many thanks.

-Bella asked almost 2 years ago
+Bella asked over 2 years ago

 The engineering drawings can be simplified to offer the salient information and this is something the City Of Fremantle will produce for distribution.
 In the interim, staff would be more than happy to go through the technical drawings one-on-one.
 Please contact the City for an appointment.